patrickbucher/learning-rust/notes/14-cargo-and-crates-io.md

-When the crate is ready for publishing ‒ with a sufficient code-quality, without known critical bugs, with a useful and well-documented public API, a test-suite, and the necessary meta data ‒ the crate can be published:
+When the crate is ready for publishing ‒ with a sufficient code-quality, without known critical bugs, with a useful and well-documented public API, a test-suite, and the necessary metadata ‒ the crate can be published:

 	$ cargo publish

-To publish a new (higher) version of an existing crate, simply increase the `version` meta data field in `Cargo.toml` according to the rules of Semantic Versioning ([semver.org](https://semver.org/)) and then call `cargo publish` again.
+To publish a new (higher) version of an existing crate, simply increase the `version` metadata field in `Cargo.toml` according to the rules of Semantic Versioning ([semver.org](https://semver.org/)) and then call `cargo publish` again.
 It is a good idea to also tag the version in the SCM system, e.g. using `git tag v0.1.1` to add the version tag `v0.1.1` to current committed state of